solo-io/gloo-gateway-use-cases/ai-guardrail-webhook-server/README.md

 The `prompt-guard-webhook.yaml` file is where the webhook server ip is setup.

-The `Dockerfile` is a simple example of how to build a Docker image for the webhook server.
-It uses the uv image to build the dependencies and then uses the python:3.11-slim image to run the application.
+The `Dockerfile` is used to build a sample Docker image for the webhook server:

-Sample Docker image:

 ```
 gcr.io/solo-public/docs/ai-guardrail-webhook:latest